apache/beam/sdks/java/extensions/euphoria/README.md

  * [Apache Flink](https://flink.apache.org/)
  * [Apache Spark](http://spark.apache.org/)
- * A independent, standalone, in-memory engine which part of the Euphoria project suitable for running flows in unit tests.
+ * An independent, standalone, in-memory engine which is part of the Euphoria project suitable for running flows in unit tests.

 In the WordCount example from above, to switch the execution engine